 Bayeux Tapestry and the tapestry borders, which provide an alternative Saxon perspective that seems to contradict the Norman point of view emblazoned in the principle imagery.
 Students also explore techniques employed in creating this celebrated visual history of the Battle of Hastings.tudents learn to read the pictorial language of the

 CCSS.ELA-LITERACY.RL.7 (for 9-10 and 11-12) as well as National Core Arts Standards 7, 8, 9 and 11.his lesson meets Common Core Language Arts Standard

 An 11th-Century Musical Revolutionary

-n this chapter students explore the work of Guido of Arezzo whose book on medieval music theory, Micrologus, laid the foundation for Western musical notation.
-The chapter also emphasizes the importance of recognizing musical patterns in sight singing.
+n this lesson students explore the work of Guido of Arezzo whose book on medieval music theory, Micrologus, laid the foundation for Western musical notation.
+The lesson also emphasizes the importance of recognizing musical patterns in sight singing.